Meetings

 URL: https://riastronomia.es/ciencia-presente-y-futura-con-carmenes/

-http://evnsymp2018.iaa.es/ 14th EVN Symposium & Users Meeting
+https://evnsymp2018.iaa.es/ 14th EVN Symposium & Users Meeting

 Place: Parque de las Ciencias (Granada)